 An Annual Black Tie Ball is held on the night before the race meet to kick-start the weekend.

-The Roma Turf Club holds eight races a year with the “Roma Cup” being the most dynamic event on south-west Queensland’s social calendar.
+The Roma Turf Club holds eight races a year with the “Roma Cup Race Carnival” being the most dynamic event on south-west Queensland’s social calendar.

-The Cup is an action-packed meet in the true spirit of country racing and the locals know how to throw a good party.
+The Carnival is an action-packed meet in the true spirit of country racing and the locals know how to throw a good party.
 Just don’t forget your swag!

 Fashion on the field is taken extremely seriously at the various race meets with the “coat and tie” dress standard is refreshingly maintained.